ria-ahyoung/medium-trends-daily/template/static.md

 📘 How well-informed are you about latest trends in the <b>Web and Tech Field</b>?

-Here are several noteworthy trends that are gaining attention in the in the web and technology.
+Here are several noteworthy trends that are gaining attention in the web and technology.

 Following posts are collected based on [Medium], along with trending topics and popular posts. <br/>